getify/eslint-plugin-arrow-require-this/README.md

 ### Configuration: `"always"`

-To select this mode of the rule in your `.eslintrc.json`:
+To configure this rule mode:

 ```js
 "@getify/arrow-require-this/all": [ "error", "always" ]